 boundary conditions.
 Effect of free and built-in cross sections.

-Calculation of the shear center by moment equilibrium.
-Shear center of the
+flow and stress distribution.
+Calculation of the shear center by moment

-- Nonlinear bending of a cantilever beam, solution steps, initial parameters,
+- Nonlinear bending of a cantilever beam subjected to concentrated moment

 - Descriptions of motion.
 The referential (Lagrangian) and spatial